 Andrian, secular name Aleksandr Gennadiyevich Chetvergov (b.
 1951 - d.
 Aug.
 10, 2005, during a procession from Kirov to the settlement Velikoretskoye, Yuryansky rayon, Kirov oblast, Russia), metropolitan of Moscow and All Russia, head of the Russian Orthodox Old Believers Church (2004-05).

 Andrianarivo, (René) Tantely (Gabrio) (b.
 May 25, 1954, Ambositra, Madagascar), prime minister of Madagascar (1998-2002).
+He was also deputy prime minister in charge of economy and finance (1997-98).
 He was placed under house arrest on May 27, 2002, and transferred to jail on October 20.
 He was accused of "usurpation of functions, diversion of public monies, harbouring wrongdoers, and attacking the interior safety of the state."
 On Dec.
 24, 2003, he was sentenced to 12 years in jail with hard labour and ordered to pay 42 billion Malagasy francs in damages.

 Andric, Filip (b.
 Oct.
 20, 1960, Duvno [now Tomislavgrad, Federation of Bosnia and Herzegovina]), governor (1996) and premier (1996-98) of West Bosnia.